devodo/DivertR/docs/Via.md

 C# requires named ValueTuples to have at least two parameters.
 If the call only has a single parameter, as in the example above, then the discard type `__` must be used to provide a second dummy parameter.

+# Relay

+A special feature of redirects is their ability to control how calls are forwarded or *relayed* back to proxy root instances.

 ## Relay root

 The redirect delegate can *relay* calls back to the proxy root by calling the `Relay.Root` property: